Sponsors and Partners

-The Peace Operations Training Institute’s mission to deliver self-paced e-learning to military personnel, police, and civilians dedicated to peace worldwide depends on the generous funding of our sponsors.
-We thank the following nations and institutions that financially support e-learning on peacekeeping:
+The Peace Operations Training Institute’s mission to deliver self-paced e-learning to civilian, police, and military personnel dedicated to peace worldwide depends on the generous funding of our sponsors.
+We thank the following nations and institutions that financially support e-learning on peacekeeping topics:

 Australia